jjwall/jjwall.github.io/writings/blog/2025/transcend-toxic-partners.md

 You’re not broken for attracting what you have.
 You’re in the middle of a sacred pattern—one that can be transcended.

-[End of Conversation]<br>
+[end of conversation]<br>

 ~ ~ ~

-<b>Jake</b>: Feel free to use this same prompt and continue the conversation to navigate in a way that best suits you.
+<b>Jake</b>: Feel free to use this same prompt and continue the conversation to navigate the World of Myth in a way that best suits you.

 Sending you lots of love, light, prayers and many many blessings my friend.